samiksha-shendre/Delta-demo/README.md

 # Delta-demo
-This is a git-github demo.
+This is a git & github demo.